SKU:20250905-10-F7

 Size: 60 x 80 cm

-Condition: Image in good condition, several tears, significant paper loss (see photos); but still beautiful to look at!
+Condition: The paper is corroded and crumbles when touched.
+Several tears, significant paper loss (see photos); but still beautiful to look at!

 Nam June Paik created this silkscreen edition as part of the group portfolio “For Joseph Beuys” as a tribute to the influential German artist and Fluxus colleague.

-The print, in bright red and orange tones, depicts a fedora-style hat—Beuys' iconic trademark—ablaze.
+The print, in bright shades of red and orange, shows a fedora-style hat – Beuys' iconic trademark – engulfed in flames.

-The image oscillates between homage and transformation and symbolizes Beuys' radical legacy and his mythologized personality.
+The image oscillates between homage and transformation, symbolizing Beuys' radical legacy and his mythologized personality.

-The work reflects the close connection between the two artists, who were both dedicated to performance, education, and the merging of art and life.
-Burning Hat becomes a poetic, visual eulogy—at once personal and universal.
+The work reflects the close connection between the two artists, both of whom were dedicated to performance, education, and the fusion of art and life.
+Burning Hat becomes a poetic, visual eulogy – personal and universal at the same time.

 split